Japan's war on deflation runs into psychology of hard times

 Kawakami, who was playing with his one-year-old daughter in a coffee shop, said he and his wife used the website www.shufoo.net to compare prices at supermarkets in the neighbourhood to find the cheapest goods.

-Japanese daytime television regularly celebrates the bargain-hunter: the young housewife who compares prices at three different supermarkets before she buys, the salary men and office ladies who queue to buy a 300 yen (2.2 pounds) bento box lunch, the retiree who worries the pension system will collapse.
+Japanese daytime television regularly celebrates the bargain-hunter: the young housewife who compares prices at three different supermarkets before she buys, the salarymen and office ladies who queue to buy a 300 yen ($3.58) bento box lunch, the retiree who worries the pension system will collapse.

 Retailers play their part, constantly discounting to lure customers.
 In part, that has been made possible because the yen - which has risen close to 50 percent against the dollar in the last 20 years - has made many imports cheaper.